Raheelac/Argentina-Market-Entry-Analysis/README.md

 ## 📌 Project Overview

 Argentina presents both opportunities and risks for business expansion.
-While the country benefits from a stable GDP per capita, high literacy rates, and strong human development indicators, it also faces substantial economic headwinds such as inflation, currency depreciation, and limited economic freedom.
+While the country benefits from a stable GDP per capita, high literacy rates and strong human development indicators, it also faces substantial economic headwinds such as inflation, currency depreciation and limited economic freedom.

 ## 🔍 Key Factors Analyzed